rich-steele/CodingClub/README.md

 This is the github page for your copy of my repository.
 They are not connected, although they can be and we'll do that in a bit.

-Click green button "Code" in the middle, and copy the grey box text (click the two squares symbol to copy automatically)
+Click green button "Code" in the middle, make sure that HTTPS is selected for now, and copy the grey box text (click the two squares symbol to copy automatically)

 Now it's all set up on github, next we set up on your computer.